ljz441/ljz441.github.io/_pages/about.md

 # About Me

-    Here is **Lijun Zhang（张力君）**.

-    I am a junior student studying in the College of Computer Science and Technology, **Jilin University**, China, under the supervision of **Professor Li Zhanshan**.
+    My name is **Lijun Zhang**, a junior majoring in Computer Science and Technology at the College of Computer Science, **Jilin University**.

 # Research Interests

-    At present, my research focuses on two aspects, both of which focus on application:

-- Micro expression recognition: Focus on the improvement and improvement of the precision of micro expression recognition.

-- Game game: Focus on the research of Amazon game algorithm.

-    In the future, I expect to make more theoretical research.
+    At present, my research focuses on application.
+In the future, I expect to make some theoretical research.

 # News and Update